garlictech/workflows/README.md

 #### Caveats

 - With `npm install`, only the `dependencies` are installed.
 Sometimes the test require additional dependencies that are placed into the `devDependencies` field of the subrepo package.json.
 It will result test failure.
 Unfortunately, you have to add manually those dev dependencies to the host project `package.json` as well.
+- As in the Dockerfile we copy the content of the subrepos, if you change the subrepo code, the `npm run build` command will trigger a full npm install, so the Docker cache is invalidated.
+Anyway, you have to re-build the development container only when either the parent image or any of the package.json-s change, so it is probably something that you can live with.

 ### Installing npm dependencies